 Next up is our budget pick.
 The Bonide (BND506) spray killer.
 This is a lot cheaper than some of the other options on the market and still offers a good level of coverage.

 It is a spray bottle, with a 32 oz capacity.
-Though this is not anywhere near as much as some of the other options, it can be plenty for a small yard.
+Though this is not anywhere near as much as some of the other options, it can be plenty for a small yard or garden.
 Glyphosate is the active ingredient that kills off the weeds and plants.
 It is very easy to apply and starts working overnight, though it can be up to a month until all the effects are felt.

 The spray is also convenient and you don’t have to dilute it, it’s ready to go as soon as it arrives in your home.

 If you are looking for one of the easiest options to use then it might be a good idea to opt for the Ortho MAX Poison Ivy.
 The concentrate can be diluted and put into a sprayer and used easily on a variety of different weeds and brush.
 60+ varieties can be killed by the Triclopyr active ingredient.

 This is effective on difficult weeds such as kudzu and wild blackberry and also kills off stumps and vines.